 Before you fly...

-Although the airport has a simple layout and moderate traffic levels on VATSIM, you should still prepare yourself thoroughly to keep it fun for everyone and avoid mistakes which might lead to delays for yourself and other users.
+Welcome to Frankfurt/Main!
+This is one of the busiest airports in the world and the busiest airport on VATSIM.
+Due to the amount of traffic and the airport's complexity, it is very important that you prepare yourself thoroughly to keep it fun for everyone and avoid mistakes which might lead to delays for yourself and other users.

 Please make sure you choose an appropriate stand for your aircraft type.

 When instructed to contact another controller, do so as soon as possible.
 This will avoid you having to stop moving or level off.
+Additionally, do not change your frequency without a handoff as all frequency changes at Frankfurt require an explicit handoff by ATC.
 Please do not hold your position to switch the frequency, keep moving on the ground!